Data Analysis, Fall Quarter 2025

 Please note the following:

-· If you are unable or unwilling to take the exam in person using one of the two options above (proctored at DePaul, proctored at a certified testing center), you should not register for this course.
+If you are unable to take the exam in person using one of the two options above (proctored at DePaul, proctored at a certified testing center), you should not register for this course.
+Please note that this is university policy (not my personal policy).

 Required Resources